Third-party sick pay enables employees who are sick, injured, or temporarily disabled to receive compensation while they are out of work.

 - The employee pays for the entire premium in after tax dollars.
 The employee does not have to pay tax on the sick pay payments.

 Reporting Sick Pay

 It’s important to note that sick pay must be reported on the employee’s W-2 regardless of tax implications.
-Employees are required to document the following information:
+The employer or, in some situations, the third-party payer is required to document the following information:

 - Sick pay used

 - Federal income tax withheld from sick pay

 - Sick pay subject to employee Social Security tax

 - Social Security tax withheld from sick pay